-There were no transfers between Level 1, Level 2, and Level 3 during 2018 or 2017.
+There were no transfers between Level 1, Level 2, and Level 3 during 2019 or 2018.

 Revenue recognition - On January 1, 2018, the Company adopted ASU 2014-09, Revenue from Contracts with Customers and all subsequent amendments to the ASU (collectively, ASC 606), which (i) creates a single framework for recognizing revenue from contracts with customers that fall within its scope and (ii) revises when it is appropriate to recognize a gain (loss) from the transfer of nonfinancial assets, such as OREO.
 To determine revenue recognition for arrangements that an entity determines are within the scope of Topic 606, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the Company satisfies a performance obligation.
 The majority of the Company's revenues come from interest income including loans and securities, that are outside the scope of ASC 606.
 The Company's services that fall within the scope of ASC 606 are presented within noninterest income and are recognized as revenue as the Company satisfies its obligation to the customer.
 Services within the scope of ASC 606 include deposit service charges.
-Refer to Note 16 - Revenue from Contracts with Customers for further discussion on the Company's accounting policies for revenue sources within the scope of ASC 606.
+Refer to Note 17 - Revenue from Contracts with Customers for further discussion on the Company's accounting policies for revenue sources within the scope of ASC 606.

 The Company adopted ASC 606 using the modified retrospective method applied to all contracts not completed as of January 1, 2018.
-Results for reporting periods beginning after January 1, 2018, are presented under ASC 606, while prior period amounts continue to be reported in accordance with legacy GAAP.
-The adoption of ASC 606 did not result in a material change to the accounting for any of the inscope revenue streams; as such, no cumulative effect adjustment was recorded.
+The adoption of ASC 606 did not result in a material change to the accounting for any of the in-scope revenue streams; as such, no cumulative effect adjustment was recorded.